shelbyedmonds/artsy/README.md

 the new location of the pixel is <code>(xx, yy)</code> where <code>xx = x * cos(θ) + y * sin(θ)</code>
 and <code>yy = -x * sin(θ) + y * cos(θ)</code>.
 Special care needs to be taken to
 avoid out of bounds errors, since the new location of a pixel may not be within the rectangular area of the image.
+It is also worth noting that roating about the origin is not always the desired effect.

 ## Artsy Interface